It happened so fast that my 9 year old brain didn’t register the bite.

 I grew up with a deeper level of respect and appreciation then I may have had otherwise.
 But I still bare the mark on my wrist.
 Like a talisman that has brought me good fortune with dogs, yet forces me to never forget.

 Now, here’s the key takeaway from this story…

-Even in my limited capacity to fully understand how I was making matters worse it was still I who pushed the dog to the breaking point.
+I who pushed the dog to the breaking point, or over threshold.
 I entered his personal space.
 I repeatedly extended my hands into his face.
 I laughed loudly.
 I cornered him in a dark space.

-That was long ago and my understanding has clearly evolved, but that isn’t the same for everyone.
+That was long ago and my understanding has clearly evolved, but this isn’t the same for everyone.

 I’m still amazed about the level of ignorance we display when it comes to our dogs behaviors and psychology.
 We bring them into our homes and lives but choose to remain uneducated and uninformed with regards to their needs and behaviors.
-There are reportedly over 75 million dogs in the country yet many of us hold on to highly outdated ideas about them.
-And an uneducated mind can be a dangerous thing.
+Many of us hold on to highly outdated ideas about them.

 Not many of us truly understand what dog aggression is, let alone how we contribute in its formation.